ut-amrl-private/planning-assignment-1/README.md

 ## Part 3: Single-Piece Knight Moves

-Create a PDDL domain definition for a single knight chess piece moving on an arbitrary sized board.
+Create a PDDL domain definition, `knight` in file `single-knight-domain.pddl`, for a single knight chess piece moving on an arbitrary sized board.
 You must use the following predicates, and _and no others_:

 - `(at ?p ?x ?y)` - Indicates that piece ?p is at the square ?x, ?y
 - `occupied ?x ?y)` - Indicates that the square ?x, ?y is occupied by another (untitled) piece